JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Searches up to *Count* characters for the string, *cbs*, starting at the range's Start *cp (cpFirst)*.
 The search is subject to the comparison parameter, *Flags*.
 If the string is found, the Start *cp* is changed to the matched string, and the method returns the length of the string.
 If the string is not found, the range is unchanged, and the method returns zero.

 ```
-FUNCTION CTextRange2.FindTextStart (BYREF cbs AS CBSTR, BYVAL Count AS LONG = tomForward, BYVAL Flags AS LONG = 0) AS LONG
+FUNCTION FindTextStart (BYREF cbs AS CBSTR, BYVAL Count AS LONG = tomForward, BYVAL Flags AS LONG = 0) AS LONG
    DIM Length AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->FindTextStart(m_pTextRange2, cbs, Count, Flags, @Length))
    RETURN Length